rubenrincon/dbximgdemo/README.md

     heroku login

-2. A the root level of your project, initialize a git repository git init heroku git:remote -a dbximgs
+2. A the root level of your project, initialize a git repository.
+Make sure you use your own project name. git init heroku git:remote -a dbximgs